Swing surfaces and holographic entanglement beyond AdS/CFT: A general proposal for holographic entanglement entropy

 \subsubsection{Deformations of the swing surface}

 Let us now consider deforming the swing surface $\gamma_{\mathcal A}$ along $N_+$.
 For convenience we work with $d = 2$.
 Consider an infinitesimal deformation along the null geodesics such that the change of the area $A$ is related to the expansion by $\lim_{A\to0}{1\over A}{dA\over d\lambda}= \theta $.
 In the examples where an explicit Rindler transformation is known, $\xi$ corresponds to an exact Killing vector in the bulk and the light-sheets $N_{\pm}$ are Killing horizons with zero expansion.
 In these examples, we can deform one of the ropes of the swing surface, for example $\gamma_+$, to a spacelike geodesic $\gamma_+' \subset N_+$ whose intersection with $\gamma_\xi$ remains on the original bench $\gamma$.
 In this case, the bench $\gamma'$ of the deformed swing surface is a subset of $\gamma$.
 Nevertheless, the total length of the deformed swing surface $\gamma_{\mA}' = \gamma_+'\cup \gamma'\cup\gamma_-$ remains the same.
 We can similarly deform the rope $\gamma_- \to \gamma_-'$ within $N_-$.
 In particular, we can shrink the entire bench to a point such that the deformed swing surface becomes $\gamma_{\mathcal A}=\gamma_+'\cup \gamma_-'$, as illustrated by the red curve in Fig.~\ref{s2:shrunkswingsurface}.
 This phenomenon has also been observed in the context of flat holography~\cite{Hijano:2017eii}.
+For more general backgrounds, a deformation of the swing surface within the lightsheets $N_+\cup N_-$ will generically decrease its length if the expansion $\theta$ is negative.
+This is similar to the property of the HRT surface in the AdS/CFT correspondence \cite{Hubeny:2007xt}.

+To summarize, we conclude that a deformation of the swing surface within the lightsheets $N_+\cup N_-$ does not increase the total area.
+We expect that this property of swing surfaces can be used to prove useful entanglement entropy inequalities, such as strong subadditivity \cite{Wall:2012uf}.
+However, since the swing surface contains null ropes which cannot be included in a spacelike surface, the maximin argument used in \cite{Wall:2012uf} can not be directly adopted.
+In this paper, we perform a few explicit checks of strong subadditivity in both flat$_3$/BMSFT and AdS$_3$/WCFTs on zero mode backgrounds.
+In these examples, we find that strong subadditivity is satisfied in WCFTs, while it can be violated in BMSFTs.
+We leave a general discussion of entanglement entropy inequalities for future work.
+For related discussions on other inequalities of entanglement entropy in BMSFTs and WCFTs see \cite{Grumiller:2019xna,Detournay:2020vrd}.